matgille/boudams_like_tokenizer/README.md

 ## Tagging text

-The tagger supports txt and xml-tei inputs/outputs (as long as they contain `tei:lb` elements that indicates line begginings).
+The tagger supports txt and xml-tei inputs/outputs (as long as they contain `tei:lb` elements that mark line begginings).
 It allows to produce an XML file with entities to easier indicate the segmentation information [Stutzmann 2013, Pinche 2017].